tortuvshin/pseudo-haptic/README.md

 ## License

-Intelligo game is open-sourced software licensed under the [MIT](LICENSE).
+In this project open-sourced software licensed under the [MIT](LICENSE).

 **[⬆ back to top](#pseudo-haptic-technique-on-touchpad)**